Daviator1206/Daviator1206/README.md

 - 👋 Hi, I’m @Daviator1206
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning c++, python
+- 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Daviator1206/Daviator1206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.